 Important: Healthcare professionals have no reliable way to determine whether patients do or do not take their outpatient medications.
-Use caution when graphing relationships between
+Use caution when graphing relationships between outpatient medications and other items.

 Vitals:

 CPRS graphing displays vitals measurements as points on two axes.
 If more than one measurement exists for a given date and time, CPRS graphing connects measurements for like items with a line.